opensearch-project/project-website/_posts/2026-05-14-harness-first-agentic-sdlc.md

 has_science_table: false
 ---

-*Notes from a year of experimenting with agents in knowledge-base, development, performance, and on-call workflows—and the verification loops that make them trustworthy.*
+*Notes from experimenting with agents in knowledge-base, development, performance, and on-call workflows—and the verification loops that make them trustworthy.*

 Efficiency gains are a priority for every engineering team.
 Over the last year, the OpenSearch team has been experimenting with AI agents across our software development lifecycle (SDLC).
 The goal: let agents do the repetitive work so engineers can focus on higher-order tasks—defining vision, designing architecture, and deciding what to build.
 In this blog post, we'll share what we've built and what we've learned.